mdozmorov/HiC_data/README.md

 - Naumova, Natalia, Maxim Imakaev, Geoffrey Fudenberg, Ye Zhan, Bryan R. Lajoie, Leonid A. Mirny, and Job Dekker.
 “Organization of the Mitotic Chromosome.”
 Science (New York, N.Y.)
 342, no. 6161 (November 22, 2013): 948–53. https://doi.org/10.1126/science.1236083. - E-MTAB-1948 - 5C and Hi-C chromosome conformation capture study on metaphase chromosomes from human HeLa, HFF1 and K562 cell lines across the cell cycle.
 Two biological and two technical replicates. https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-1948/samples/

+- Jessica Zuin et al., “Cohesin and CTCF Differentially Affect Chromatin Architecture and Gene Expression in Human Cells,” Proceedings of the National Academy of Sciences of the United States of America 111, no. 3 (January 21, 2014): 996–1001, https://doi.org/10.1073/pnas.1317788111. - CTCF and cohesin (RAD21 protein) are enriched in TAD boundaries.
+Depletion experiments.
+Different effect on inter- and intradomain interactions.
+Loss of cohesin leads to loss of local interactions, but TADs remained.
+Loss of CTCF leads to both loss of local and increase in inter-domain interactions.
+Different gene expression changes.
+TAD structures remain largely intact.
+Data: Hi-C, RNA-seq, RAD21 ChIP-seq for control and depleted RAD21 and CTCF in HEK293 hepatocytes.
+Two replicates in each condition. https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE44267

 # Single cell Hi-C